-I am a PhD student at Columbia University studying Comparative Literature in South Asia.
+I am the Mellon Postdoctoral Fellow in Early Modern Indian Cultures of Knowledge at Oxford University (2013-5).
 You can read more about my research, my academic articles, and my writing for a general audience.
 There are also some resources for students.

 More about my research